Tina Turner discography

-Turner's career spans over five decades beginning with her first recording "Boxtop" in 1958.
-Widely recognized as the "Queen of Rock & Roll", Turner has sold more than 100 million records worldwide, making her one of the best-selling female artists in music history.
+Turner's career spanned over five decades beginning with her first recording "Boxtop" in 1958 and formally retired in 2009 after her "Tina!
+50th Anniversary Tour".
 Rolling Stone ranked her as the 17th Greatest Singer of all time and 63rd Greatest Artist of all time.
 She was the first artist to have a top 40 hit in seven consecutive decades in the UK.
-Private Dancer remains her career's biggest seller with 10 million copies sold worldwide.
-According to Recording Industry Association of America, Turner has sold 10 million certified albums in the US.
-She is also one of the best-selling female artists in the UK (9.6m) & Germany (6.3m).
+Private Dancer remains her career's biggest seller with 12 million copies sold worldwide.
+Simply the Best is the 18th best-selling album by a woman in the United Kingdom, selling over 7 million copies worldwide.
+Turner is also among the best-selling female artists in the UK (9.6 million) and Germany (6.3 million).